zoto96/RitaBot/_pages/usage.md

 !translate help
 ```

-### Requesting features or reporting bugs
+### Requesting features, reporting bugs and more

-Please join the [Official Rita Discord Server](https://discord.gg/mgNR64R) to get support, keep up to date with changes and report bugs, alternatively you can submit your request via a Github [issue tracker](https://github.com/ZyC0R3/Rita/issues).
-There is always someone that can help you.
+* Join the [Official Rita Discord Server](https://discord.gg/mgNR64R) to get support
+  * Keep up to date with changes and report bugs, alternatively you can submit your request via a Github [issue tracker](https://github.com/ZyC0R3/Rita/issues). *There is always someone that can help you.*